System76: History

 In mid-2005, the founders considered which Linux distribution to offer, with Red Hat Enterprise Linux, openSUSE, Yoper and other distributions evaluated.
 Ubuntu was initially dismissed, but Richell and Fetzer changed their mind quickly after a re-evaluation.
-Richell liked Canonical’s business model of completely free software, backed by commercial support when needed.
+Richell liked Canonical's business model of completely free software, backed by commercial support when needed.
 The first computers sold by System76 shipped with Ubuntu 5.10 Breezy Badger preinstalled.

 In response to Canonical switching to the GNOME desktop from the Unity interface for future releases of Ubuntu in May 2017, System76 announced a new shell called Pop.
 The company announced in June 2017 that it would be creating its own Linux distribution based on Ubuntu called Pop!_OS.

+System76 began manufacturing their Thelio line of desktops in 2018 at a factory in Denver, Colorado.
+The company moved into a 24,000-square-foot warehouse.

 Products

+System76's products include the Thelio series of desktops, the Meerkat mini computer, several laptops, and several rack mount servers.
+The computers are shipped with Pop!
+OS, the company's in-house Linux distribution.

 System76's computer models are named after various African animals.

+In May 2021, the company released the Launch series of mechanical keyboards, which feature the open source QMK firmware and built-in USB hubs.

 System76's firmware partly disables the Intel Management Engine; the Intel Management Engine is proprietary firmware which runs an operating system in post-2008 Intel chipsets.

+On 4 April 2023, System76's CEO and founder Carl Richell announced System76's first in-house designed laptop, code-named "Virgo".

 Pop!_OS

-Pop!_OS is a Linux distribution developed by System76, based on Ubuntu. and using the GNOME Desktop Environment.
-It is intended for use by "developers, makers, and computer science professionals".
+Pop!_OS is a Linux distribution developed by System76 based on Ubuntu.
+It is intended for use by "developers, makers, and computer science professionals."
 Pop!_OS provides full disk encryption by default as well as streamlined window management, workspaces, and keyboard shortcuts for navigation.
+Pop!_OS comes preinstalled on System76 devices, and can also be downloaded and installed on most computers.

+COSMIC desktop environment

+COSMIC is a desktop environment for Pop!_OS.
+Originally intended for the Pop!_OS distribution, it is now available as a standalone desktop environment.